Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: The Proposed Method

+This indicates that the global feature $\pmb{z}_i$ is assigned to the same cluster (i.e., $\pmb{c}_2 = [\pmb{c}_2^1;\pmb{c}_2^2]$) as the view with clear structures.
+Therefore, when applying $K$-means on the global features, the features of some high discriminative views play a major role in dividing the global feature space.
+This process guarantees that the pseudo soft assignments achieve the robustness to the unclear clustering structures, which allows the model to overcome the negative effects caused by the low discriminative views.

-where $\pmb{c}_j$ is the $j$-th cluster centroid.
-Then, we apply Student's $t$-distribution as a kernel to measure the similarity between global feature $\pmb{z}_i$ and cluster centroid $\pmb{c}_j$.
+Then, we can further choose the Student's $t$-distribution as a kernel to measure the similarity between global feature $\pmb{z}_i$ and cluster centroid $\pmb{c}_j$.
 The similarity is used to generate pseudo soft assignment (pseudo-label) $s_{ij}$ to perform self-supervised learning, which is calculated by

-When applying $k$-means, the features of some high discriminative views play a major role in dividing the global feature space, which guarantees the accuracy of pseudo soft assignments and overcomes the negative effects caused by the unclear clustering structures in low discriminative views.
 In general, high probability components in pseudo soft assignments represent high confidence.
 To increase the discriminability of the pseudo soft assignments, we enhance them to obtain a unified target distribution (denoted as $P$) by:

 To lead all autoencoders to learn higher discriminative embedded features, $P$ is used in all views' clustering-oriented loss function.
 Specifically, for the $v$-th view, the clustering loss $\mathcal{L}_c^v$ is the Kullback-Leibler divergence ($D_{KL}$) between the unified target distribution $P$ and its own cluster assignment distribution $Q^v$: